Who Has the Fastest, Most Reliable Shared Hosting?

 Wix offers a very easy way to get a website up and running.
 And with some of the best templates in the industry, the site will look good.
 Just the same, Wix doesn’t allow you to customize your site as much as you might like to.
 But they offer a free plan so there’s nothing to lose if you want to try it out.

-Over the last six months, the average uptime was a good 99.987%.
-And the response time has been even more impressive at 268 ms.
+During our testing period, the average uptime was 100.00%.
+And the response time has been equally impressive at 305 ms.